mathwhiz1212/proxmox-notes/PfSense.md

 This helps prevent against accidental deletion.

+# Creating Virtual Network Interfaces

 # Installing PfSense
-Click on the console tab.
+Double-click on the VM name `pfsense1` to open a new VNC window.

+Accept the aggreement by hitting enter.
+Select Install and hit enter.
+guided-ufs disk setup.
+GPT partition table.
+`# We're not doing ZFS because ZFS on ZFS is not good.` Finish
+Commit.
+Reboot.

-## Configuration
+## Initial Configuration

 ## Dynamic DNS